 Over the last forty years, food has become a lot cheaper.
-And with people becoming more affluent, easier to throw away.
+With people becoming more affluent, food is easily wasted and thrown away.
 What was once a treasured meal became a disposable commodity.
 Corporations constantly worked out ways to trigger the natural human evolutionary impulse to take and take more.

 Second, instead of selling out stocks, they choose to throw away remaining food or food that’s about to expire.
 Stores and manufacturers are also very deceptive in how they sell because they create an urgency to buy without proper guidance about expiration limits.
-Confusion about expire by, use by, sell by dates create pressure upon consumers to buy as much as possible without even thinking of the waste that comes after the purchase.
+Confusions among “expire by”, “use by”, “sell by” dates create pressure upon consumers to buy as much as possible without even thinking of the waste that comes after the purchase.

 It’s not normal for veggies and fruits to look so perfect.
-Perfect-looking food usually means that they are grown with pesticides and other harmful chemicals to keep their aesthetic value.
+Perfect-looking food is usually grown with pesticides and other harmful chemicals to keep its aesthetic value.
 But not looking a certain way penalizes the produce in question.
 They lose two-thirds of their monetary value if they cannot meet the specific standards of a certain country.

 Food waste is a societal and behavioral issue.
 So it should be approached in two ways: macro level and individual level.

-Next, retailers and restaurants should donate unsold food to local charities and startup companies (particular imperfectly looking produce).
-Then for food not fit for human consumption, give it to animals – to pigs, dogs, etc.
+Next, retailers and restaurants should donate unsold food to local charities and startup companies (particularly, imperfectly looking produce).
+Then for food which doesn’t fit for human consumption should be given to animals – to pigs, dogs, etc.

 As individuals, you can also practice habits to lessen or prevent food waste.
 It will save you many bucks in the long run.
 First, buy and eat only what you need.
 Refrain from throwing food.
 Treasure every piece, every particle that you have on your plate.